Lzhikai/SIBOOR-Voron-2.4-AUG/README.md

    <br/><img src=https://github.com/Lzhikai/SIBOOR-Voron-2.4-AUG/blob/main/Images/connect2.png width="1080"/><br/>

 ### Connect the EBB CAN Board
+   - Reinstall the cables that were just removed onto the OCTOPUS PRO mainboard.
+Next, let's proceed to read the UUID of the EBB 2209 CAN board.
    - Run the following command again:
      ```bash
      python3 flash_can.py -i can0 -q